This is the 35th post of a 50 article series for new marketers at B2B startups.

 2. Test channels to see what works

 Social media is made up of an ever growing roster of channels, also known as digital properties.
-From Facebook, to Twitter, Linkedin to Pinterest, there are a myriad of places that our targets may find themselves online.
-Since each target persona and industry is different, it’s critical that the marketing team experiments using different channels and measures response.
+From Facebook, to Twitter, Linkedin to Pinterest, there are a myriad of places that your targets may find themselves online.
+Since each target persona and industry is different, it’s important that the marketing team experiments using different channels and measures response.

 My team has found that Twitter is less important for us, but we do get a healthy amount of traffic from Facebook.
 We built a presence and even paid to advertise on both in order to get to that conclusion.
 Now, we focus our marketing dollars on Facebook.